James Webb Space Telescope Deploys Massive Origami Mirror | Digital Trends

 The successor to the Hubble Space Telescope, NASA’s James Webb Space Telescope, has passed an important test by deploying its huge mirror into the configuration it will use once launched into space.

 The telescope’s primary mirror is 6.5 meters across, the biggest NASA has ever created, and it will make the telescope the most powerful ever built once it is completed.
-The mirror is so large it does not fit into a rocket, so it folds up like origami to fit into the 5-meter space available in the payload fairing and will then deploy to its full size once in space.
-Testing the deployment required the use of special gravity offsetting equipment which simulates a zero gravity environment.
+The mirror is so large it can’t fit into a rocket, so it folds up like origami to fit into the 5-meter space available in the payload fairing and will then deploy to its full size once in space.
+Testing the deployment required the use of special gravity offsetting equipment which simulates a zero-gravity environment.

 “Deploying both wings of the telescope while part of the fully assembled observatory is another significant milestone showing Webb will deploy properly in space,” Lee Feinberg, optical telescope element manager for Webb at NASA’s Goddard Space Flight Center, said in a statement.
 “This is a great achievement and an inspiring image for the entire team.”